DogeTheBeast/College_notes/2nd Year/First term/CPEN 211/Digital Abstraction.md

 ### Noise accumulation

-The more analof circuits we combine the more noise accumulation impacts the output of the circuit.
+The more analog circuits we combine the more noise accumulation impacts the output of the circuit.
 To fix this, we can add buffers after every time noise is added to the circuit.
+Hence, digital binary systems are easily scalable.